Four Americas: Introducing the U.S. Political Compass

 Overview of the Framework

-The political compass (shown below) is a model that has a vertical axis as a social scale and a horizontal axis as an economic scale.
-It has gained popular use worldwide, and is the topic of several subreddit channels.
-These channels discuss an endless variety of topics using this framework, which includes what are sometimes described as populist attitudes.
-Adapted for the U.S., the model shown above depicts the four largest official parties in the United States and changes the colors to those familiar in U.S. politics.
-In order of size, the parties are Democrat, Republican, Libertarian, and Green, which has led to a fairly evenly matched political divide in national elections, of the individualist parties versus the collectivist parties.
+Adapted for the United States, the political compass depicts the four largest official parties and changes the colors to those familiar in U.S. politics.
+In order of size, the parties are Democrat, Republican, Libertarian, and Green.
+Combining the largest with the smallest of the four has led to a fairly evenly matched political divide in national elections, with the individualist parties as a coalition versus the collectivist parties as a coalition.

 A Pew Research Center survey of the U.S. general public, in 2021, showed nine clusters that were as divided within the Democrat and Republican parties as they were between them.
-The study used a statistical method called factor analysis that identifies groups of respondents who answer similarly to each other.
+A statistical method called factor analysis was used to identify groups of respondents who answered similarly to each other.
 In other words, the responses from each cluster tended to “hang together.”
-The clusters did not line up tidily along our standard left-right political spectrum.
+While the researchers did important and careful work, the clusters did not line up tidily along the standard left-to-right political spectrum.
 One writer interpreted the Pew study as follows:

 Despite surveys having found broad support for a third party outside the two major ones, the study shows that there's no magic middle.
 In fact, the study finds that the three groups with the most self-identified independents "have very little in common politically."
 (Montanaro, 2021, para.
 5)

-The Pew researchers assigned each group a spot along the familiar right-to-left spectrum.
-However, the political compass seems to offer a better way to understand the groupings.
+The Pew researchers assigned each group a placement along the familiar right-to-left spectrum.
+However, a two-axis model offers a better way to understand the groupings.
 The Pew Research Center (2021) described the characteristics of nine clusters referred to as types.
-Below, eight of the types I mapped into quadrants of the U.S. political compass with a summary of the characteristics from the poll dataset.
-The ninth type, which the Pew researchers named stressed sideliners, are largely apolitical.
-I’ve left them off the quadrants, but I’ll get back to discussing them in a future post.
+Below, eight of the types are mapped into quadrants of the U.S. political compass with a summary of the characteristics from the poll dataset.
+The ninth type, which the Pew researchers named stressed sideliners, are the most apolitical.
+I’ve left them off the quadrants, but they are still included in the discussion.

 Repeat of Quadrants Content

 This section repeats the writing in the quadrants, for any who have difficulty reading in that format.
 Groups are presented in order of political party size.
-What’s the benefit of the quadrant format anyway?
+The top two quadrants are labeled pro-establishment and the bottom two, anti-establishment.
+What’s the benefit of the quadrant format?
 It’s a heuristic that can stick in the visual memory.

 Pew type: Democratic mainstays